Retirement of the employee: what is the discount?

 172 (43 years)

-If you retire before age 67 without having the required number of quarters, you are not entitled to a full rate pension.
+If you retire before age 67 without the required number of quarters, you are not entitled to a full rate pension.

 In this case, the amount of your retirement pension is reduced according to the number of quarters you are missing.